Testy911cody/house-games/docs/development/SUPABASE_SETUP.md

 ⚠️ **Current setup allows all operations** - This is fine for now, but for production you may want to:
 - Add authentication
-- Restrict who can create/delete groups
+- Restrict who can create/delete teams
 - Add rate limiting

 The `anon` key is safe to use in client-side code, but you can add more security later.